d2s/Documentation/docs/ScheduleTasks.md

 Index of [RsyncOSX documentation](https://rsyncosx.github.io/Documentation/).

+A scheduled task is only active within the profile in use.
+If you add a scheduled task in one profile and change profile, the schedule will be inactive until profile is loaded again.

 By selecting a row and choose schedule applies a scheduled backup to a task.
 There are three choices for schedules :

 - Once